wp-plugins/leaflet-maps-marker/trunk/readme.txt

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 == Upgrade Notice ==
+= v1.6 =
+update leaflet to 0.3.1 stable, support for Cloudmade maps with styles, bugfix for Wikitude API

 = v1.5.1 =
 important bugfixes for multisite installations fixing layer map and API bugs